Liverpool John Moores University

 About the Foundation Year

-The Foundation Year is ideal if you have the ability to study for a degree but don't have the qualifications to enter directly onto the Computer Games Development honours degree programme.
-Once you pass the Foundation Year you will progress directly onto the first year of the honours degree.
+The Foundation Year is ideal if you have the ability to study for a degree but don't have the qualifications to enter directly onto the standard degree programme.
+Once you pass the Foundation Year you will progress onto the first year of the honours degree.

 This course may be available at alternative locations, please check if other course options are available.